vitorpereiraa/parallel-image-processing/report/grayscale.md

     * **Executors Per Slice:** This approach exhibits relatively low variance in its scores across different image sizes.
 The difference in execution times between small, big, and large images is comparatively minimal, indicating consistent performance regardless of image size.

     * **Multithreaded:** While multithreaded may not be the fastest approach for all image sizes, it demonstrates consistency in its performance across different image sizes.
-The variance in execution times is relatively low, indicating stable performance across varying computational workloads.
+The variance in execution times is relatively low, indicating stable performance across varying workloads.

     * **CompletableFuture Per Line:** This approach presented the best performance for huge images and the third-best performance for big images.